khadas/khadas_docs/linux/source/vim1/BluetoothUsage.md

 This document will introduce how to connect and use Bluetooth

+{% note info Note %}
+If you use server firmware or you want to connect Wi-Fi via command line , you can follow this document --> [Bluetooth Command Usage](/linux/edge/BluetoothCommandUsage.html).
+{% endnote %}

 ## Open Bluetooth settings

 Bluetooth settings are in the upper right corner, click and select `device`